mybonk/mybonk-wiki/baby-rabbit-holes.md

     - `$ watch 'du -ac -d0 /data/bitcoind/blocks'`
     - `$ watch -n 2 'bitcoin-cli -getinfo | grep progress'`
    - `md5sum`: Calculates and verifies 128-bit MD5 hashes as a compact digital fingerprint of a file.
 There is theoretically an unlimited number of files that will have any given MD5 hash.
+   - `sha256`: Similar to md5 but based on 256-bits, considered more secure and less prone to theoretical collisions.
   - Command to search for files through directories:
     - `find /search/directory/ -name "matching file search criteria" -actions`
     - `find /dir/to/search -name "pattern" -print`